google/fruit/CONTRIBUTING.md

 To do that, you'll need python3 installed (you can download it [here](https://www.python.org/downloads/)).

-You'll also the `pytest` and `pytest-xdist` packages.
+You'll also some Python packages.
 You can install them with:

+    pip install absl-py
     pip install pytest
     pip install pytest-xdist